The most beautiful island in the world.

 It is hard for me to describe Stromboli without being overly cliché and using the common Mediterranean stereotypes.
 The water is blue and clear, the houses are whitewashed, and magenta bougainvillea populate every garden.
 Stromboli is incredibly beautiful and off the grid.

 Stromboli is an island in the Aeolian archipelago off the coast of Sicily.
-There are 6 other islands, and each has it's own charm: Vulcano has active thermal sites and smells of sulfur, Panarea is chic and upmarket, and I discovered that Stromboli was adventurous and wild.
+There are six other islands, and each has its own charm: Vulcano has active thermal sites and smells of sulfur, Panarea is chic and upmarket, and I discovered that Stromboli was adventurous and wild.

 Getting here is a easy ferry ride from Milazzo, a port city in Sicily.
 You can also get here from Messina, Reggio di Calabria, and a few large ferries continue to Naples.
 There are no cars on the island, because the roads are so tiny.
 Only ape cars (can you even call them cars) transport people and things on the island.

 There are two settlements in Stromboli, San Bartolo and Ginostra.
 San Bartolo is where everything is, and Ginostra is smaller and only accessible by boat.
 It's very easy to walk from end to end in San Bartolo and visit the little black sand beaches and coves.
 The highlight, and main attraction of Stromboli is its active volcano.
 Around every 15 minutes there is a large explosion of smoke and lava, which is visible from the observatory restaurant around 30 minutes out of town.
 It's situated on the side of the volcano so it has perfect views of the crater.
 I found out that every few years the geology of the volcano changes.
 For example, a few years ago, lava flowed down the side of the volcano, so boats would go out at night to watch the spectacle.
 This stopped and the volcano went back to frequent explosions.